odino/odino.github.com/source/_posts/2017-03-04-eval-no-more-understanding-vm-vm2-nodejs.markdown

 ```

 Even though this benchmark is not very scientific, it should give us a good idea
-of the differences between the two, if any{% fn_ref 6 %}:
+of the differences between the two, if any:

 ``` bash
 /tmp ᐅ node eval-vs-vm.js